SpektraSystems/MCW-IoT-and-the-Smart-City/Whiteboard design session/WDS student guide - IoT and the smart city.md

 <!-- /TOC -->

-# IoT for business whiteboard design session student guide
+# IoT and the Smart City whiteboard design session student guide

 ## Abstract and learning objectives